karlhorky/talk-notes/kod.io-2014-03-01.md

   * super-fast deployment
   * ops without machine images is like normal applications without binaries (building from source code)
   * if one of the dependencies changes, the deploy without machine images can fail
+* can be in a CI and builds vagrant images on successful tests

 SERF
 ----